 What do you do if you have overshocked your pool?

-If you accidentally add more than the recommended amount of shock for your pool, there aren’t many solutions except to wait.
-Over time, the chlorine in the water will evaporate out as it is exposed to sunlight and oxygen through a process called oxidation.
+If you accidentally add more than the recommended amount of shock for your pool, there are few solutions except to wait.
+Over time, the chlorine in the water will evaporate as it is exposed to sunlight and oxygen through a process called oxidation.

 To speed up this process, make sure the pool stays uncovered while the shock wears off and that you run the pool’s pump to keep the water circulating through the pool filter.